abouroumine/user_management/README.md

 We Used Redis Server To Handle The Cookies.

 # More Info
-Check the video to see the full tutorial.
+Check the code source to get more information.